 1910 Six-Passenger Surrey

-Named for the English County, the surrey came into existence in 1870 and quickly became a very popular family and hack carriage.
+Named for the county of Surrey in South East England, the surrey came into existence in 1870 and quickly became a very popular family and hack carriage.
 It was introduced into the United States by J.B.
 Brewster & Co. in 1872.